 You'll have 42 days (six weeks) from the day you receive the decision letter to ask them to reconsider their decision concerning your application for Adult Disability Payment.
-If it is later than this for reasons that can't be avoided, you must explain to Social Security Scotland why this is the case and ensure this happens within 12 months.
+If it is later than this for reasons that can't be avoided, you must explain to Social Security Scotland why this is the case and ensure this happens within 12 months of the original decision date.

-If they still refuse the request for the re-determination, you can lodge an appeal with First-tier Tribunal for Scotland and attach a copy of the mandatory reconsideration notice with the appeal.
+Social Security Scotland has 56 days from getting your request to make a re-determination decision.
+If not, you can make an appeal directly to the First-Tier Tribunal for Scotland.
+If they still refuse the request for the redetermination, you can attach a copy of the mandatory reconsideration notice with the appeal.
 The appeal can be made within 31 days of the decision letter being received.
 If it is later than this, you'll need permission from the First-tier Tribunal for Scotland and it must take place within a year of you receiving the decision letter.

-It is important to challenge a decision or get advice as quickly as possible because there are time limits that generally mean you must take action within one month.
-If you fall outside of this time limit then it may still be possible to challenge the decision.
-For more information about appealing a benefit decision visit carersuk.org/appealsquide
+It is important to challenge a decision or get advice as quickly as possible because there are time limits that generally mean you must take action within 42 days.
+If you fall outside of this time limit, then it may still be possible to challenge the decision.
+For more information about appealing a benefit decision visit the Citizens Advice website to find out how you can challenge a Social Security Scotland benefit decision.